The best mouse can make even the dullest work a little easier to glide through, so it's worth taking time to find the

-Any one of our selections for the best mouse can help even the most disheartening drudgework a little bit easier.
-While just about every office will offer you a cheap, forgettable peripheral, you don't have to settle for a subpar computer mouse — in fact you shouldn't, especially if you do graphic design or video editing work.
+While just about every office job will offer you a cheap, forgettable peripheral, you don't have to settle for a subpar computer mouse — in fact you shouldn't, especially if you do graphic design or video editing work.
 This page will offer some salient suggestions to help you find the right mouse for you, based on our own testing and reviews as well as our tips for finding the best wireless mouse.

-(If you're looking for our best gaming mouse selections if you're more interested in how it plays than how it helps you work — although a good gaming mouse will usually work well for productivity, and vice versa.)
+(Check out our best gaming mouse selections if you're more interested in how it plays than how it helps you work — although a good gaming mouse will usually work well for productivity, and vice versa.)